LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 ### Sensor Temperature Analysis

-The temperature stability of the *TLV493D* with a mean value of 20.68$^{\circ}$C and a (+sd) of $\sigma_{t}$=0.53$^{\circ}$C indicates a consistent trend.
+The temperature stability of the *TLV493D* with a mean value of *20.68$^{\circ}$C* and a (+sd) of *$\sigma_{t}$=0.53$^{\circ}$C* indicates a consistent trend.
 This implies a constant tendency.
 The close grouping of the measured values around the mean value indicates good stability.
-The confidence interval is expected to be between 20.15$^{\circ}$C and 21.21$^{\circ}$C, which indicates a stable and consistent temperature measurement.
+The confidence interval is expected to be between *20.15$^{\circ}$C* and *21.21$^{\circ}$C*, which indicates a stable and consistent temperature measurement.
 This result is more noisy compared to the temperature stability of the *MMC5603*.
 Both sensors provide an offset to the measured chamber temperature $\mu_{trev}$.

-With an additional measurement run with a different temperature setting of 30.0$^{\circ}$C, the measured temperature deviations and offsets remains constant.
+With an additional measurement run with a different temperature setting of *30.0$^{\circ}$C*, the measured temperature deviations and offsets remains constant.

 The sensor internal temperature sensors of both tested sensors are suitable to perform an ambient temperature compensation of measured values and calibration of the sensor.
-This is considered in section *Temperature Sensitivity* \ref{temperature-sensitivity}.
+This is considered in section *Temperature Sensitivity* \ref{sensor-characterisation-temperature-sensitivity}.

 Though it is recommended to use a separate temperature sensor when using the *TLV493D* or to use a suitable averaging of the temperature and measured values in order to perform temperature compensation.

 ### Raw Sensor Data Analysis

-In the raw data plot, as well as its mean value $\mu_{rv}$ of both sensors, an offset can also be recognised, which is dependent on the ambient conditions.
+The noise of a sensor describes unwanted, random fluctuations or signals in the measured data.
+These are clearly recognisable in the figure ** in the raw data plot.
+The baseline determined for each sensor is shown by the red ** line.
+Here it can be seen that each sensor has a different mean value or baseline offset in the same environment.

+The noise of a sensor describes unwanted, random fluctuations or signals in the measured data.
+These are clearly recognisable in the figure \ref{Sensor_noise_evaluation_results_for_TLV493D_and_MMC5603NJ_with_N=2000_samples_and_no_averaging.png} in the raw data plot.
+The baseline determined for each sensor is shown by the red $\mu_{rv}$ [$\mu$T] line.
+Here can be seen that each sensor has a different mean value or baseline offset in the same environment.
-For verification, a reference measurement of the environment is carried out with the calibrated *Voltcraft GM70* Telsameter next to the sensor (+ic)
+For verification, a reference measurement of the environment is carried out with the calibrated *Voltcraft GM70* Telsameter next to the sensor (+ic).
-This provides a *real* baseline value of $\mu_{rev}$=-21$\mu$T.
+This provides a reference baseline value of *$\mu_{rev}$=-21.0$\mu$T*.

+The noise of the sensor is drawn around this using the blue line.
+For the *TLV493D* the (+sd) *$\sigma_{rv}$=172.0$^{\mu}$T*, which is twice the value given by the datasheet as the noise value.
+Under the same conditions, the *MMC5603NJ* undercuts the value specified by the manufacturer.
+The (+sd) approaches *$\sigma_{rv}$=0.20$^{\mu}$T* and is negligible, especially when additional averaging is used.

+As the baseline was determined first for each sensor, it can be seen that the Another recognisable feature is
+Further measurement series were also recorded with inserted *N45 12x12x12mm* magnets, so that these are saturated halfway through the measurement range.
+This allows the noise measurement values to be compared with a blank measurement.
+These values correspond, so it can be concluded that the noise is within the same range across the measuring range.

 ## Sensor Characterisation: Linearity